-Obadiah announces Edom's downfall to Babylon, which is an image of how God will bring down all arrogant and violent nations.
+Though the book of Obadiah lays out the specifics of Edom's evil actions, Edom is not alone the only guilty nation.
+Edom serves as an image for how God will bring down all arrogant and violent nations.

-Through Obadiah, God declares judgment over Edom and prophesies that they will be erased from history.
-Babylon overtook Edom 100 years later, never to recover again.
+Through Obadiah, God declared judgment over Edom and prophesied their erasure from history.
+Babylon overtook Edom 100 years after Obadiah, and they never recovered.

-Esau’s jealousy over Jacob stealing his birthright carries over to their lines of descendants—the nations Israel and Edom – even though Esau had forgiven Jacob.
+Esau’s jealousy over Jacob stealing his birthright carries over to their descendants—the nations of Israel and Edom.

 Instead of helping their relatives, Edom gloats over Israel’s exile, enslaving their refugees and encouraging Jerusalem’s destruction.
-But God’s judgment will pay for their wrongs.
+But God’s judgment will be the final word.

 All Nations Judged

-Edom’s not the only nation who will receive God’s judgment – all godless nations who have wronged the innocent will be punished for taking advantage, too.
+Edom’s not the only nation who will receive God’s judgment.
+All godless nations who have wronged the innocent will be punished.

 In contrast to Edom’s pride and fall, Israel will be restored after exile.
-This includes the reconstruction upon their return and the future New Jerusalem.
+This includes the reconstruction of the temple and a new Jerusalem.

 Can Esau’s descendants repent and receive God’s forgiveness?
 Yes!
-Even they are included in God’s new kingdom if they repent and believe in His Messiah.
+All are included in God’s new Kingdom if they repent and believe in his Messiah.

 If you’ve ever read the Prophets, you know they seem a little weird.
 Sure, there’s cherished passages like God’s promise to give his people a future and a hope in Jeremiah 29:11 or a new heart and new spirit in Ezekiel 36:26.
 But on the way to these beloved texts you come ac...